Install BDsensor

 -

-Please don't forget to adjust the Z axis height after running G28 or for these commands
+Don't forget to adjust the Z-axis height after running G28 or for these commands

-The part names must be correctly capitalized and lowercased, otherwise klipper will report
+The section names must be correctly capitalized or klipper will report

 Unknown pin chip name 'probe'